growwithgooglema/projects/CONTRIBUTING.md

 ### Submit pull request

+- If you are not a repository owner, you will need to submit a pull request from a fork to merge changes.
 - A pull request asks the owner of the master repository to merge changes from the requester's fork to the master repository.
 See [About pull requests on GitHub](https://help.github.com/articles/about-pull-requests/).
 - Click "New pull request" on the master repository's GitHub page.
 - Click "Compare across forks."
 The base fork is the location in the master repository where the changes will go.
 The head fork is your fork where the changes are located.